LazerLambda/Promptzl/docs/source/tutorial_init.rst

 Promptzl can be used in two ways: with `masked language models <https://huggingface.co/docs/transformers/main/en/tasks/masked_language_modeling>`_ and with `causal language models <https://huggingface.co/docs/transformers/en/tasks/language_modeling>`_.

-After running :code:`pip install promptzl` it is possible to run the following examples.
+After running :code:`pip install -U promptzl` it is possible to run the following examples.

 Causal Language Models
 ----------------------

-It is also possible to use a *causal language model* similarly.
-Here, it is also possible to leverage the The fine-tuned nature of novel LLMs is that they are aimed at interacting with the user, guiding the model to produce the correct output more straightforward (but also has downsides as described in :ref:`tutorial_causal_lms_fine_tuned`)
+All causal models from the 🤗-transformers library can be used for classification tasks.
+The idea is to guide the model to produce the correct output by providing a prompt that contains the information about the classification task and condens the classification into a single word at the end of the prompt.
 In the following, we will see an example of how a base model without fine-tuning is used for classification:

 .. code-block:: python